All the photographs and images on this site are copyright.

 Sheyla and her dogs have achieved agility champion status in both USDAA (multiple ADCH, PDCH and even LAA) and AKC (MACH), and have earned many local class placements.
 She competed at the AKC Agility Invitational as part of the Puerto Rico delegation with both her Border Collie Chill and her Pug Minnie, who earned Top International Dog in 2011.
 She also competed at the international level at the inaugural World Agility Open in England in 2011.

 Her Border Collie Fanta was a finalist at the 2017 AKC National Agility Championships in Perry, GA in the 20 inch height class; and both Fanta and Shiny have been multiple award winners at USDAA Regional events and at Cynosport.
 More recently, both Fanta and Shiny were Performance Speed Jumping and Grand Prix Finalist at Cynosport.
-She also ventured with Shiny to the UKI US Open where he won the Winner Takes All, and was the Masters Series Champion (making it in by winning the Final Heat!) and Bronze winner for the Games Challenge in 2019.
+She ventured with Shiny to the 2019 UKI US Open where they won the Winner Takes All, and was the Masters Series Champion (making it in by winning the Final Heat!) and Bronze winner for the Games Challenge in 2019.